-Nearly empty Picasso museum to open
+Nearly empty Picasso museum to open in Paris

 Paris — Paris’ Picasso museum is reopening for two days this weekend after being closed for five years of renovation and expansion that have been fraught with setbacks and dismissals.
 But there won’t be many art works to see.